josecruzado21/scraping-SBS/README.md

 ## Steps to automate the information retrieval
 * Clone this repository.
 * Run from terminal the SBS-scraping.py script.
-* Once the script is executed, the csv file will be update to the most recent date.
+* Once the script is executed, the csv file will be updated to the most recent date.
 It can now be imported to any data analysis software (Power BI, Tableau, Excel).
 The README.md file will also be updated with the most recent charts.
-* It is possible to schedule execution of the script with Windows Task Scheduler.
+* It is possible to schedule execution of the script from Windows Task Scheduler.